Why It's Important to Become an Advocate

-SWSA members have become key partners to our legislators by establishing and nurturing strong relationships and working together to develop good education policy.
+SWSA members have become key partners with our legislators by establishing and nurturing strong relationships and working together to develop good education policy.
 Many other special interest groups are tugging at the sleeves of our legislators, but SWSA has become a relevant “go to” organization that our legislators rely upon to get sound, honest feedback on key issues.

 Our organization exists to advocate on behalf of Wisconsin’s children by convening the right partners and facilitating conversations to support good education policy.